- S -

 characteristics like the east-west stripe and the disk-shaped

-southern end of the needle.
+south end of the needle.
 Only the cross at the northern end and the

 very unusual quadrants are unique: numbered every 15 degrees